MixMasterT/accesscycle/README.md

 1. The most significant limitation was time.
 I was unable to make this into what I wanted it to be in a reasonable amount of time.

+## How to Run
+In order to test this out, simply clone the repo, run 'yarn install' or 'npm install' and then run 'yarn start' or 'npm start'.
+A dev server should be fired up and you will be able to view the current state of this project through a browser at localhost:8080.

 ## Intentions

 This project was very open-ended, and that is a problem for me.
 I spent